 - Easier for the driver to get into and out of the car

-- Hand positions look comfortable
+- Hand positions are comfortable and safer

 - Improved visibility to the instrument cluster